-However, SKM concluded that in the absence of more relevant details (such as the type of gauging stations involved) SKM is unable to establish whether the cost estimates are efficient.
+However, SKM concluded that in the absence of more relevant details (such as the type of gauging stations involved) SKM was unable to establish whether the cost estimates are efficient.

-The Authority notes SKM's conclusion that it is prudent for the gauging stations to be replaced.
-Given the similar nature of the assets, and the fact that SKM's estimate for the Central Lockyer stations was higher than Sequater's, the Authority considers that there is sufficient basis to conclude that the proposed expenditure on gauging stations in the Lower Lockyer Valley WSS is also efficient.
+The Authority noted SKM's conclusion that it is prudent for the gauging stations to be replaced.
+Given the similar nature of the assets, and the fact that SKM's estimate for the Central Lockyer stations was higher than Seqwater's, the Authority considered that there was sufficient basis to conclude that the proposed expenditure on gauging stations in the Lower Lockyer Valley WSS is also efficient.